sagemath/trac_to_gh/Issue 3943.md

 # Issue 3943: pydesign patch [not ready for review]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3943

 Original creator: wdj